Certification defines professionalism.

 In Community Economic Development, a solid foundation of theory and practice is crucial, and professional certification plays a vital role in building that foundation.

 The letters accompanying your name convey a powerful message about the expertise you bring to the table.

-A recent survey reported that certified economic development professionals hold salaries an average of 20% higher than those that are not certified.
+Did you know? a recent survey shows certified economic development professionals enjoy salaries on average 20% higher than their non-certified counterparts.

 In March 2015, a Memorandum of Understanding was signed between IEDC and EDA.
 The MOU commits both parties to developing and delivering training programs for Canadian economic development professionals wishing to become IEDC Certified Economic Developers (CEcDs).

 Ec.D.- Economic Developers Association of Canada (EDAC)Visual pathway for the Ec.D. designation

 Certification of an individual is carried out by a Certification Panel responsible to review and judge applications for certification.
 EDAC members are eligible to write the Ec.D. exam to become a Certified Economic Developer once the required 45 points have been accumulated and reviewed/verified by EDAC’s CEO.